-The World Health Organization suggests that no more than 10 percent of your total daily calories come from added sugar.
+The World Health Organization suggests that no more than 10 percent of your total daily calories come from added sugar (things like table sugar, high fructose corn syrup, and honey).
 The American Heart Association recommends that women eat less than six teaspoons of added sugar every day, and that men should not eat more than nine teaspoons of added sugar.
 That's about 100 and 150 calories for women and men, respectively.

 American Heart Association.
 Carbohydrates and Sugars.
 Accessed April 20, 2010. http://www.americanheart.org/presenter.jhtml?identifier=4471

 United States Department of Agriculture.
 "Discretionary Calories."
 Accessed May 9, 2011. http://www.mypyramid.gov/pyramid/discretionary_calories.html.